angelamzhou/angelamzhou.github.io/_pages/resources.md

 2023
-- A Civic Technologist's Practice Guide
+- A Civic Technologist's Practice Guide (on drives between la & sd)
-- Recoding America
+- Recoding America (on drives between la & sd)
-- Marc Aidinoff's dissertation
+- Marc Aidinoff's dissertation (@ paris)
-- From Welfare to Work
+- From Welfare to Work (on a plane to montreal)
-- Fighting for Reliable Evidence
+- Fighting for Reliable Evidence (on a plane)
-- Changing Places: The Science and Art of New Urban Planning
+- Changing Places: The Science and Art of New Urban Planning (at LASHP)
-- The Rhetoric of Economics
+- The Rhetoric of Economics (at LASHP)
-- Social Epidemiology (Lisa F. Berkman, Ichiro Kawachi, Maria Glymour (eds.))
+- Social Epidemiology (Lisa F. Berkman, Ichiro Kawachi, Maria Glymour (eds.)) (at LASHP)

 2022
-- Blueprint for Counter Education
+- Blueprint for Counter Education (from heavy manners)
 - The Neoliberal City: Governance, Ideology, and Development in American Urbanism
-- The Fires (Joe Flood)
+- The Fires (Joe Flood) (at LASHP)
 - Thinking Like an Economist (Elizabeth Popp Berman)
 - How Civic Action Works: Fighting for Housing in Los Angeles (Paul Lichterman)
 - Creative Quest (Questlove)
-- Dilla Time (Dan Charnas)
+- Dilla Time (Dan Charnas) (@ nyc)
-- Critique and Praxis (Bernard Harcourt)
+- Critique and Praxis (Bernard Harcourt) (from moe's books)
 - Misdemeanorland (Issa Kohler-Hausmann)
 - Administrative Burden :Policymaking by Other Means (By Donald Moynihan and Pamela Herd)